Airmail Flyers' Medal of Honor: Obverse

 On the front of the 1 ¼ inch bronze medal is a figure of a nude male wearing an aviators leather helmet and goggles, trudging on tip toes atop a layer of clouds and in front of a single lightning bolt while clutching a sack of mail with both hands, to his right side.
 Around this scene and along the edges circumference are the words "AIR MAIL FLYERS'S MEDAL OF HONOR".
 Just below the shins of the male figure are the letters "WH" being the initials of the artist responsible for designing the medal.

 Reverse

 On the reverse side of the 1 ¼ inch bronze medal the entire edge circumference is decorated with a wreath of laurel leaves.
 Within the edged border of laurel leaves there is a blank space for engraving the recipients name.
 Above which are the three lines "PRESENTED / BY THE PRESIDENT / OF THE UNITED STATES".
-And below the blank space for the recipients name are the six lines "DISTINGUISHED SERVICE / AS AN AIR MAIL PILOT / AUTHORIZED / BY CONGRESS / FEBRUARY XIV / MCMXXI" with the two lines "authorized" & "by congress" being enclosed by a single set of stylized wings.
+And below the blank space for the recipients name are the six lines "DISTINGUISHED SERVICE / AS AN AIR MAIL PILOT / AUTHORIZED / BY CONGRESS / FEBRUARY XIV / MCMXXI" with the two lines "authorized" and "by congress" being enclosed by a single set of stylized wings.

 Ribbon

-The ribbon to the Airmail Flyers' Medal of Honor is of heavy silk and divided into 6 equal vertical strips of Blue, White, Red, Blue, White, and Red, for the colors of the Post Office Department Air Mail Service.
+The ribbon to the Airmail Flyers' Medal of Honor is of heavy silk and divided into six equal vertical strips of Blue, White, Red, Blue, White, and Red, for the colors of the Post Office Department Air Mail Service.